lightly-io/workshop-sustainable-productivity/README.md

 This workshop is published under the Creative Commons license.
 It's free to use both in personal and commercial projects, as long as you publish your work under the same license :) Sharing is caring.

 ## Contributing
 Yes, please!
 Fork, clone, pull request.

-## Todo
-* Fill research.md with relevant research on meditation, stress, flow, etc.
+If you see anything missing, or something you don't agree with, please open a ticket/issue.

 ## Contact
 Reach me on Twitter ([@mattisern](http://www.twitter.com/mattisern)) and email (mattis@lightly.io) and LinkedIn (Mattis Erngren).